 Most of the Balkan region is very cheap in terms of almost everything. if we compare it to Central Europe then we can live here at almost half price or even less.
 I spent $25 per day in Albania which included a hostel.

 Food cost as little as $5 per meal, and the hostel I booked was $10 USD per day.
 However, it was a bit of off-season.
 Transport is available in Tirana city in the shape of buses and taxis which can easily be found in the city.

-Transportation is available in Tirana city in shape of buses and taxis which can easily be found anywhere in Tirana city.
-Taxi cost around $3 to $5 for a few KM ride. and buses are $0.50 per ride within the city.
-I used both bus and taxi and enjoyed the trips because the fare was very reasonable and trip was luxury.
+Taxi cost around $3 to $5 for a few KM rides. and buses are $0.50 per ride within the city.
+I used both bus and taxi and enjoyed the trips because the fare was very reasonable and the trip was luxurious.

 Where to stay in Tirana?

 City Center is the best place to stay in Tirana and I did the same.
-I always use Agoda.com to book my hotel/hostel room especially in Europe. you can put the specific place name on Agoda.com’s search box and it’ll give you a huge list of hotels and hostels. from city center in Tirana, you can go to most of the attractions and historical places.
+I always use Agoda.com to book my hotel/hostel room, especially in Europe. you can put the specific place name on Agoda.com’s search box and it’ll give you a huge list of hotels and hostels.
+I also found the best deals on Airbnb in Albania.

 The Bottom Line

 Albania is a country that really touched my heart.
 People were so nice and friendly.
 The name of Albanian currency is “LEK” and as of this date, $1 USD was equal to 117 Albanian LEK.
 Food was very cheap and very tasty in restaurants and also at shawarma shops.
 I loved the way people would ask me “Where are you from?” all the time and everywhere.
 The best part was the cable car which I took from the city to the mountain.

 I hope you liked my Tirana Albania Travel Guide, if you did then do share it on your social media, and do not forget to watch the video I made in Tirana.
 Happy Traveling friends.